ninaes/Learning-Pitch-with-STDP/README.md

 # Learning-Pitch-with-STDP
-Repository of audio files including pure tones and synthesized vowels for publication "Learning Pitch with STDP"
+Repository of data (audio files for pure tones and synthesized vowels) for publication "Learning Pitch with STDP"

 File naming: